jocaron27/threejs-tutorial/README.md

 ```

 4. In another terminal, start your app.
-5. If you navigate to the URL you should see some UI already :) You will see
+5. If you navigate to the URL you should see some UI already :) [We already have some connection code to get you started]

 ```
 npm start